North Texas shooter kills 2, wounds 3 cops, takes own life | Law-Order

 North Texas shooter kills 2, wounds 3 cops, takes own life

+He remains jailed on a 10 million bond charged with two counts of murder of a police officer.In Chicago, a police officer was hospitalized in serious condition after being shot repeatedly in a Friday morning ambush while answering a domestic disturbance report, police Superintendent David Brown said.

-A gunman killed two people and wounded four others, including three police officers, before taking his own life Saturday evening in a home in the Dallas-Fort Worth area, police said.
+A gunman killed two people and wounded four others, including three police officers, before taking his own life in a home in the Dallas-Fort Worth area, police said Sunday.

 Haltom City Police Det.
-Matt Spillane said early Sunday that all of those wounded in the shooting in a residential neighbourhood had non-life threatening injuries and were expected to recover.
+Matt Spillane said none of those wounded in the shooting Saturday evening in a residential neighbourhood have life-threatening injuries.

-Spillane said the officers returned fire after being shot at while responding to a report of gunshots at a home around 6:45 p.m.

-One officer was hit in both legs, and the other two officers were shot in the arm.

 “The main focus is on how and why this happened,” Spillane told The Associated Press.

 A woman was found dead inside a house and a man was found dead outside, Sgt.
-Rick Alexander told WFAA-TV, speaking at a press conference late Saturday.

-The older adult woman who had initially called 911 was wounded, he said.
+Rick Alexander said , speaking at a news conference late Saturday.
+A woman who called 911 was also wounded, he said.

 The suspect was found with a “military-style rifle” and a handgun, Alexander said.